timmyd7777/SSCore/SSData/SolarSystem/README.md

 - Version 1.1 (11 May 2020): added Mineo Wakita JE9PEL satellite radio frequency file.
 - Version 1.2 (21 Mar 2021): updated with latest data from all sources; added n2yo "brightest" satellites.
 - Version 1.3 (10 Oct 2022): updated with latest data from all sources.
+- Version 1.4 (2 Apr 2024): added test data from celestrak.org in new CSV and TLE format.

 Cities.csv
 ----------